 Have you ever heard of Wentworth Woodhouse before?
 Would this be a place on your Yorkshire trip itinerary?
 If you’ve visited yourself, we’d love to hear about your experience, and as always, we’re happy to answer any questions you may have about visiting Wentworth Woodhouse.
 Just leave us your comments or questions in the comments below!

-**Disclosure: We were provided complimentary tour tickets to Wentworth Woodhouse in order to review the tour as travel writers; however, all other expenses during our trip were covered by ourselves.
+**Disclosure: We were provided complimentary tour tickets to Wentworth Woodhouse in 2016 order to review the tour as travel writers; however, all other expenses during our trip were covered by ourselves.
+We fully funded our 2021 visit and tour of the house.
 As always, this article contains only our own honest thoughts and opinions.
 You can read more in our Ethics Code about how we accept work.**